 That’s called crime when any of the rest of us do it.
 When it’s done abusing power in violation of oaths of office and causing economic distress and pointless death it really ought to be called treason.

-And that treasonous ruling class is mostly not the people you see on the ballot, or numbly pontificating on C-SPAN.
-Heck no. Follow the money that we’ve been voting for.
-You’ll see the people who pull strings from behind a curtain.
+And that treasonous ruling class is not the people you see on the ballot, or numbly pontificating on C-SPAN.
+Heck no. Follow the money strings attached to those we’ve been voting for.
+You’ll see the people who pull those strings from behind a well-funded curtain of lies, omission and “don’t believe your own eyes, ears and wallet” warped reality.

 There isn’t anybody alive who can’t be threatened, blackmailed or otherwise manipulated by the dark and twisted forces that control our “intelligence” agencies, for example.
+And we KNOW that’s been going on since the very creation of those dark forces.

 1. Stop voting for it!
 And by “it,” I of course mean the global crony network whose puppets we call The Two Party System.
 No, I don’t mean just Democrats and Republicans.
 I mean the system of cronies and unfair legal advantages that’s more corporate than it is political.
 Don’t give this monstrous mob your approval on Election Day.
 And do NOT, by default, grant its wishes by staying home on Election Day.
 Anybody left alone and unchallenged with unchecked power for too long becomes corrupt, and almost all of us have been blowing electoral kisses to the same Powers That Be for over a hundred years nonstop.
 STOP THAT!!